 Now, make an outline of activities that will fit in your time frame.

 A quick outline for the blessingway might look like this:

 - Each attendee should bring a small snack to share… even a potluck (depending on the time frame) and everyone eats and chats…etc., as they arrive (or you can save this for afterwards).

 - Set the mood… use candles… dim the lights… do a "red tent ceremony"

 - Some blessingway facilitators like to use smudge sticks (herbal combinations that are burned similar to incense) while saying a blessing.
 Historically, these were used to dispel evil spirits and such; however, many of these herbs do have medicinal healing qualities (or, maybe you want to dispel evil spirits?)
-It is important to note that White Sage is commonly used in ceremonial smudge sticks, but is on the watch list of herbs.
-Be contentious if buying this herb so we don’t deplete our resources, especially with the uptick of herbal remedy use and especially essential oil use.
+It is important to note that White Sage is commonly used in ceremonial smudge sticks, but is on the watch list of overused and future endangered herbs.
+Be conscientious if buying this herb so we don’t deplete our resources, especially with the uptick of herbal remedy use and especially essential oil use.
 Lavender would be a lovely alternative.
 Traditionally, you burn the smudge stick and use a feather to waft the smoke over the mother (and invitees if you like) to cleanse and bless and heal.
 Do this as you wish, or research further for more traditional details of how to smudge.